elixirschool/elixirschool/en/lessons/libraries/distillery.md

 Distillery

+Distillery is a release manager written in pure Elixir.
+It allows you to generate releases that can be deployed elsewhere with little to no configuration.

 ## What is a release?

 A release is a package containing your compiled Erlang/Elixir code (i.e [BEAM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)) [bytecode](https://en.wikipedia.org/wiki/Bytecode)).
 It also provides any scripts necessary for launching your application.